 Where you played in 2016-2017 is where you play in 2017-2018

-**In cases where a school is closed, athletes are grand fathered and they are eligible until they graduate 8th grade.
+**In cases where a school is closed, athletes are grand fathered .
+Players are eligible to play in the CYO Elementary division until they graduate 8th grade.

 Participants must meet the age and grade requirements of the particular program.
 A player who has been skipped one grade may be eligible to play with his/her age group.
 Proper documentation and approval of County Director are required.